NAACP member the Rev. Curtis Gatewood suspended following sexual harassment allegations

 On Thursday, NAACP President and CEO Derrick Johnson issued a letter notifying Gatewood that his membership was immediately suspended pending a hearing.

-"Because candidates for State Conference Office must be members in good standing with the organization, he is also ineligible to run for office unless his membership is restored," a statement from the NAACP said.
+"Reverend Gatewood was directed to immediately cease holding himself out as a member of the Association," the notice said.
+"Because candidates for State Conference Office must be members in good standing with the organization, he is also ineligible to run for office unless his membership is restored."

 Gatewood, a former president of the Durham County and Alamance County NAACP, chapters, and best known for coordinating the Historic Thousands on Jones Street rallies in Raleigh, was Childs' supervisor in 2017, when the alleged sexual misconduct took place.